usmank06/Cognivo/Website/docs/features/AUTHENTICATION.md

 # Authentication System

 ## Overview
-Simple authentication system for the DataBoard MVP.
+Simple authentication system for the Cognivo platform.
 Designed for personal use with friends.

 ## Features
 - User registration with email, username, and password